How to Improve Medical Diagnosis Using Machine Learning

 - How much will it cost to treat a patient with a certain condition?

-- How long does it usually take a certain insurance provider to compensate a claim?
+- How long does it usually take a certain insurance provider to compensate for a claim?

 Considering that you already have a dataset labeled with numbers (past records on costs or admission days of similar patients), you will then need to “feed” your algorithm with this data plus additional demographic information such as age, gender and so on.